 Marcy Rohman - Teacher

-Marcy holds a Masters Degree in Early Childhood Education with an emphasis in Special Education from Dominican University and a bachelor degree in Elementary Education K-8 with a reading endorsement from Buena Vista University.
+Marcy holds a Masters Degree in Early Childhood Education with an emphasis in Special Education from Dominican University and a Bachelor's Degree in Elementary Education K-8 with a reading endorsement from Buena Vista University.
 Marcy was actively involved at Tree Town while her three daughters were in attendance serving on the Board, assisting in the classroom, acting as a substitute teacher, and running the Parent Helper Assistance Program.
-Marcy joined the staff at Tree Town in the fall of 2006 and teaches three and four-year-old classes.
+Marcy joined the staff at Tree Town in the fall of 2006.

 Leslie Smith - Teacher

 Leslie has taught kindergarten enrichment in Wisconsin and a mixed kindergarten/first-grade classroom in Massachusetts.
-Leslie has two children who attend Lincoln school.
-Leslie will be teaching the 2's and 3's classes.
+Leslie lives in Elmhurst with her husband and two children.

 Kristie Szejner - Aide

 Kristie lives in Elmhurst with her husband and her two children.
 Before coming to Tree Town, Krisitie taught pre-k for 5 years and kindergarten for 5 years in Schiller Park.

 Our learning philosophy here at Tree Town is to learn through play.
 We teach academic skills through a play based experience.
 This is recognized by many educators as the optimal way to teach young children.
 This is an excerpt from an article in the Washington Post about the importance of play.